sonipa/doug/README.md

 # doug
-A pattern for vector sprites in Angular 2
+A pattern for vector sprite in Angular 2

+### work in progress